dart-lang/site-www/src/content/interop/js-interop/mock.md

 import 'package:expect/minitest.dart';

-// The Dart class must have `@JSExport` on it or one of its instance members.
+// The Dart class must have `@JSExport` on it or at least one of its instance
+// members.
 @JSExport()
 class FakeCounter {
   int value = 0;